Documentation

 Getting Started

-Sign in, connect a GitHub repo, push a commit, and share your first preview URL — in about five minutes.
+Sign in, connect a GitHub repo, push a commit — your first preview URL in under five minutes.

 Projects

-A project connects a GitHub repo to Nexos.
-Learn how to configure builds, services, and lifecycle hooks.
+Connect a repo, configure builds, services, and lifecycle hooks.

 Deployments

-What happens between git push and a live URL — brand new vs incremental deploys, preview URLs, and environment actions.
+What happens between git push and a live URL — brand new vs incremental, preview URLs, environment actions.

 Environment Variables